gazette/core/docs/architecture-design-goals-and-nongoals.rst

 like ``topic=my_logs`` but selectors allow for additional flexible expressions (eg, ``topic=my_logs, region in (apac, us)``, or ``topic in (my_logs, my_new_logs)``).

- * Simple file-based integration with existing batch processing work-flows.
+**Simple file-based integration with existing batch processing work-flows**

 Spans of journal content (known as "fragments") use a content-addressed naming convention but otherwise impose no file structure and contain only raw journal